finos/datahelix/README.md

 This product requires **Java version 1.8** to be installed.
 Later versions are not supported at present.
 * Clone the repository
 * Follow the steps in the [setup instructions](./generator/README.md).
 The following need to be actioned for the data generator product, the remaining steps need to be actioned to be able to use the profiler.
 * Build the solution using your preferred method - the project is fully compatible with IntelliJ and Eclipse.
-You can use Maven (`mvn compile`) if you prefer.
+You can use Maven (`mvn install -pl :generator -am`) if you prefer.
 * Run the data generator or profiler - see the examples below.

 ## License